choudharyus/week2-monday3/readme.md

 ```

 With methods as part of our Javascript toolbox, we now have a cool interface with which we can interact with our objects.
-* Why would custom methods be a preferred way to modify object properties vs. using object literal notation?

 We've only scratched the surface for objects.
 We're going to dive much deeper into them later on in the course.